Frequently Asked Questions

-Violent Ends is coming out with Simon Pulse on September 1, 2015.
-This collaborative novel about a fictional school shooting was edited by Shaun David Hutchinson and written by 17 authors.
-My contribution is a chapter called “Hypothetical Time Travel” written from the point of view of the sister of the shooter.
+The "H" shelf: Violent Ends came out with Simon Pulse in 2015.
+This collaborative novel about a fictional school shooting was edited by Shaun David Hutchinson and written by 18 authors.
+My contribution is “Hypothetical Time Travel” from the point of view of the sister of the shooter.

-The Way Back to You, which I co-wrote with Michelle Andreani, will be released by Harper Collins/Katherine Tegen Books on May 3, 2016.
+The "A" shelf: The Way Back to You, which I co-wrote with Michelle Andreani, was released by Harper Collins/Katherine Tegen Books in 2016.
 In this dual narrative about two grieving teens, Cloudy and Kyle, who take a road trip (along with a kitten) to see the recipients of their friend’s organs, I wrote all the “Kyle” chapters.

 Will you write a sequel to Freefall or Live Through This?